-At the heart of Amnesty International’s concerns are the individuals and communities whose human rights may be at risk.
+At the heart of Amnesty International’s concerns are the individuals and communities whose human rights are at risk.

 Amnesty is calling for:

-• Prevention: all companies should be required by law to take steps to identify, prevent and address human rights abuses (known as due diligence).
+• Prevention: Companies should be required by law to take steps to identify, prevent and address human rights abuses (known as human rights due diligence);

-• Remedy: people whose rights have been abused by companies must be able to access justice and effective remedy.
+• Remedy: People whose rights have been abused by companies must have access to justice and effective remedy;

-• Protect rights beyond borders: companies operate across borders, so the law must also operate across borders to protect people’s rights.
+• Protection of rights beyond borders: Companies operate across borders, so the law must also operate across borders to protect people’s rights.

 Open for Justice